deanwampler/spark-scala-tutorial/tutorial/README.md

 In a real cluster with lots of data and lots of concurrent processing, there would be many `part-NNNNN` files.
 They contain the actual data.
 The `_SUCCESS` file is a useful convention that signals the end of processing.
 It's useful because tools that are watching for the data to be written so they can perform subsequent processing will know the files are complete when they see this marker file.
 Finally, there are "hidden" CRC files for these other two files.

+**Quiz:** If you look at the (unsorted) data, you'll find a lot of entries where the word is a number.
+(Try "grepping" to find them.)
+Are there really that many numbers in the bible?
+If not, where did the numbers come from?

-There are exercises in the file and solutions for some of them, for example <a class="shortcut" href="#code/src/main/scala/spark/solns/WordCount2GroupBy.scala">solns/WordCount2GroupBy.scala</a> solves a "group by" exercise.
+There are exercises described in the source file.
+Solutions for some of them are implemented in the `solns` package.
+For example, <a class="shortcut" href="#code/src/main/scala/spark/solns/WordCount2GroupBy.scala">solns/WordCount2GroupBy.scala</a> solves a "group by" exercise.

 ## WordCount3: